storeman-developers/harbour-storeman-installer/cache-docker-images_github-ci.md

 Other "solutions", as an external, caching proxy server, are implicitly not very effective.

-Reducing the size of docker images is always a valid approach, has some potential (many docker images carry large amounts of unnecessary cruft), but is time consuming and futile, as the creation and distribution of such images are inviting to a "quick & dirty" approach (i.e., they way quicker and easier to create and distribute than optimised).
+Reducing the size of docker images is always a valid approach, has some potential (many docker images carry large amounts of unnecessary cruft), but is time consuming and futile, as the creation and distribution of such images are inviting to a "quick & dirty" approach (i.e., they are much quicker and easier to create and distribute than optimised).

-The only real alternative solution is to host container images "locally" at GitHub, i.e. at [GitHub's container registry](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry).
+The only real alternative solution is to host container images "locally" at GitHub, i.e., at [GitHub's container registry](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry).
 For an introduction, see GitHub's documentation for [creating, managing and distributing "GitHub packages"](https://docs.github.com/en/packages).

 ### Basic properties of GitHub's "action" `cache`